 - Thirdly, any transformer can be taken out of the circuit for repair/routine maintenance without interrupting supply to the consumers.

 - Non-availability of a single large transformer to meet the total load requirement.

-- The power demand might have increased over a time necessitating augmentation of the capacity.
+- The power demand might have increased over time necessitating augmentation of the capacity.
 More transformers connected in parallel will then be pressed into service.

 - To ensure improved reliability.
-Even if one of the transformers gets into a fault or is taken out for maintenance/repair the load can continued to be serviced.
+Even if one of the transformers gets into a fault or is taken out for maintenance/repair the load can be continued to be serviced.